 - Video breakdown of every single workout from your coach, and a rapid turnaround time so that you always have feedback before your next training session

 - Access to an amazing community of all SSOC clients and coaches in our private Facebook group, where you can ask questions, discuss training, programming, nutrition, and receive encouragement and support from others in the SSOC family.

 Very simply, SSOC provides several services that are not provided by any other online coaching service.
 The first, is that we are the only service to offer ONLY Certified Starting Strength Coaches.
-We actually have 30 Starting Strength Coaches on staff to serve you.
+We actually have more than 40 Starting Strength Coaches on staff to serve you.

 Upon registration and payment, you will receive a detailed questionnaire regarding individual goals, training history, past injuries, etc. You will also receive a “Getting Started” document with step-by-step guides to help:

 - Access and login to FitBot

 - Get connected with your coach and the SSOC community in our private Facebook group

 - Start training with videos on how to perform the lifts correctly, how to video yourself, and how to upload those videos for your coach’s review